dazuma/erl2ex/README.md

 Erl2ex may be run as a mix task or as a standalone escript.

+### Requirements

+Erl2ex recognizes Erlang source that is compatible with Erlang 18.x.
+The generated Elixir source currently requires Elixir 1.1, but in the near future it will require Elixir 1.2.

+The Erl2ex tool itself currently requires Elixir 1.1 or later, but in the near future it will require Elixir 1.2.

 ### Installing the mix task

 To run the mix task, first add Erl2ex as a dependency to your existing Elixir project: